 A Complete Guide to Google Search Console

-How to Use Google Search Console to Boost Your SEO
+How to Use Google Search Console to Boost SEO

-Beginning from how to get started with the Search Console and up to the highly essential pro tips including latest strategies and techniques in SEO, this guide comprises almost everything that can help you to become the most informed and advanced SEO expert for the Google Search.
-You know that mastering Google Search means being capable of driving the 92.42% search traffic to your websites and Android apps for relevant searches.
+Beginning from how to get started with the Search Console and up to many essential pro tips, including the latest strategies and techniques in SEO, this guide covers almost everything that can help you to become the most informed and advanced SEO expert for Google Search.
+You know that mastering Google Search means being capable of driving the 92.42% organic search traffic to your websites and Android apps for relevant searches.

-This guide is a major part of something known as technical SEO as well as SEO in general.
-However, after going through this thoroughly, you’ll find that all technical aspects in SEO are really simple to perform.
-Leading you towards simplicity throughout all complexities is my another objective behind the preparation of this Google Search Console guide.
+This guide is a significant part of something known as technical SEO, as well as SEO in general.
+However, after going through this thoroughly, you’ll find that all technical aspects of SEO are really easy to learn and apply.
+Leading you towards simplicity throughout all complexities is my other objective behind the construction of this Google Search Console guide.

-This is the largest most guide on the internet on learning Google Search Console with more than 8500 words and 75 illustrative images.
+It is the most comprehensive guide on the internet on learning Google Search Console with more than 8500 words and 75 illustrative images.

 As the primary objective of helping you with the best practices on Search Console is concerned, digging deep is highly required.
-However, you have alternative options of either to go thoroughly through the entire guide or to skip any section(s) and jump to the part you’re looking for.
+However, you have alternative options.
+You can either go thoroughly through the entire guide or skip any section(s) as you want.

-I’m presenting a blueprint of the complete Search Console guide with all sections and important sub-sections so that you can navigate easily and jump to the particular section or subsection you need to learn.
-While advanced learners may skip the basic parts, beginners need to go through the entire guide so that they can be well prepared to use the Search Console in order to boost search ranking of their webpages.
+While advanced learners may skip the primary sections, beginners need to go through the entire guide so that they can be well prepared to use the Search Console.
+It will help them to boost the search ranking of their webpages.